 The potential introduction of ITMOs under Article 6 would mean that these governments could partner with landlocked countries on blue carbon removal projects - offering a potentially lucrative revenue stream while helping developed countries achieve their climate targets.
-Average annual blue carbon sequestration potential

 Shading indicates size of the potential.
 Visual and analysis by Nature Climate Change.